carldaws/yap.nvim/README.md

 :Yap Just posted a tweet without leaving Neovim.
 I am become productivity, destroyer of context switches.
 ```

+Posts the text immediately without opening the composer.

 ### Flex on your coworkers

 ```vim
 :Yap vim > emacs
 ```

+### Keybindings in the Tweet Composer

+- `<C-p>` - Post the tweet (customizable via `post_key` option)
+- `:q` - Cancel and close the composer
+- `:Send` - Alternative command to post the tweet

 ### Character Limit

 Tweets are limited to 280 characters, just like the real thing.
-The plugin will show an error if you exceed this limit.
+The composer shows a real-time character count, and the plugin will show an error if you exceed this limit.

 ### API Limits